 Is there any difference in the sound?

 For those after more bass, or want more of a surround sound experience, there’s the Sonos Sub (both Beams support the Gen 2 Sub) and the possibility of adding two One SL speakers for the rear channels.
-As the One SL isn’t an upfiring speaker, you’re not going to get any sense of height channels appearing behind you.
+The surround speakers, in particular, add a whole extra level, giving proper positional surround sound.

-Sonos Beam vs Sonos Beam (Gen 2) – Early verdict
+Sonos Beam vs Sonos Beam (Gen 2) – Verdict

 From a design and features perspective, not much has massively changed between the generations, but we don’t see that as negative.
 The original Beam offered a tonne of features and the new does as well, with the addition of Atmos sound and Hi-res audio streaming.